slgunasekara/Challenge-1/README.md

 Make sure you have the following software installed:

-- Java Development Kit (JDK) 17 or later
+- Java Development Kit (JDK) 17 or later,
 - Git (to clone the repository)

 To check if Java is installed, run: